sungjin70/vue-scoped-store/README.md

 </script>
 ```

-Once a variable is decorated with @GlobalStore, all variables named the same name in the component are synchronized to have the same value.
+Once a variable is decorated with @GlobalStore, all variables named the same name in the components are synchronized to have the same value.
 If one of the variables with @GlobalStore changes, the change be populated to the other variables that have the same name.
 These values are preserved within the variable even if you navigate to another page.